 Most of the pellets available today are made one of two ways: extruding or cold pressing.
 When a pellet is extruded, the ingredients are ground and processed through a machine similar to a pasta maker which forces the product into the desired shape and cuts the pieces to a uniform size.
 The extrusion process uses high heat in a couple of phases during production which, unfortunately, destroys nutrients.
 The majority of parrot pellets are extruded.

 Other pellets are produced using a cold pressing method.
 Cold pressed pellets are forced into shape using high pressure, without the application of heat.
-Our pellet brand, Feed Your Flock, uses the cold pressing method to ensure that nutrients remain intact.
+Our pellet brand, Life Enhancing Organic Parrot Pellets, uses the cold pressing method to ensure that nutrients remain intact.

 Why do we feed our birds pellets?